stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 earlier-processed Clarity smart contract.
 It contains the following fields:
 * An **address**, which identifies the standard account that created the contract that declared the token.
-This is encoded as a 1-byte version, followed by a 20-byte public key hash (i.e. a standard account address).
+This is encoded as a 1-byte version, followed by a 20-byte public key hash (i.e., a standard account address).
 * A **contract name**, a length-prefixed Clarity string that encodes the human-readable part of the contract's name.
 * An **asset name**, a length-prefixed Clarity string that encodes the name of